The-DFIR-Report/DFIR-Artifacts/README.md

    - Kape system logs in CSV format
    - Windows Event Logs from all affected hosts in JSON format (exported from Elastic and ready for re-import)

-2. **Complete Dataset**: For analysts who wish to work with all available data, including raw logs and additional parsed artifacts, we provide access through our MEGA repository.
-This includes everything in the parsed documents plus additional raw and parsed logs.
+2. **Complete Dataset**: For analysts who wish to work with all available data, we provide access through our MEGA repository.
+   +Full PCAP
+   +Memory Dumps

 | Simulated Case | Complete Dataset (MEGA) |
 |----------------|-----------|